dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

 ### Exercise 4.4: Using your class

-Modify the `read_portfolio()` function in the `report.py` program so that it reads a portfolio into a list of `Stock` instances.
+Modify the `read_portfolio()` function in the `report.py` program so that it reads a portfolio into a list of `Stock` instances as just shown in Exercise 4.3.
 Once you have done that, fix all of the code in `report.py` and `pcost.py` so that it works with `Stock` instances instead of dictionaries.

 Hint: You should not have to make major changes to the code.
 You will mainly be changing dictionary access such as `s['shares']` into `s.shares`.